shaunajm/Efficiclean/functional_spec/FunctionalSpec.md

 Our idea in centred around the way housekeeping staff currently operate in hotels.
 At the moment, staff must walk up and down the halls in hotels to check what rooms have signs on them saying “Do not disturb” or “Please service my room”.
 Staff members are assigned a floor and if there are no rooms on their floor to be cleaned they must wait somewhere until they check the hall again.
 This system is extremely inefficient.

 We intend to build an application that would modernise this area of work.
 Instead of guests using a piece of paper on the door to notify staff when rooms are available to be cleaned they will use this application to mark the status of their room and be notified when their room is cleaned.
 Cleaning staff will be able to see on a web interface when rooms are ready to be cleaned, be assigned rooms and mark them as completed.
 This will result in this process being more efficient, safer, more accessible and better kept track of.

-Each room in the hotel will have a QR code in the room.
-When guests scan this QR code the application will be downloaded and the guest will be presented with the login screen.
-All the guest will have to do here is enter their name.
+Each hotel room will have a sign with a QR code for downloading the application, their room number and hotel ID.
+When users open the Efficiclean application they will simply have to enter their room number, hotel ID, forename and surname.
 The application will then check the database to see if this guest is in the room.
 The user will then be logged into the application and be presented with home screen.
-Alternatively, if a guest is using a laptop of device without a QR scanner, under the QR code will be a URL that will be independent to that room.
-Like the app, the guest will enter their name and will be logged into the application.

 The main features of our project are: